 5 Peer Review Process

-Only some of the papers submitted to People, Policy and Place are subject to anonymous peer-review.
+Only some of the papers submitted to PPP are subject to blind peer-review.

 Research articles and Reviews are always peer reviewed.
 For peer review, at least two external referees from the appropriate field are consulted.
 Reviewers are contacted before being sent a paper and are asked to return comments within three weeks for most papers.
 We only ask the original reviewers of a manuscript to re-review the revised version if we believe the paper has been significantly improved but still requires expert opinion.
 The final responsibility for decisions of acceptance or rejection of submitted manuscripts lies with the editors.